taylorlapeyre/basicwardrobe.info/_includes/tops.md

 ### T-Shirts
 ![](/assets/images/tee.png)

 A T-Shirt is about as basic as you can get.
-However, don't be fooled - finding the right T-Shirt can be quite tricky.
-A good T-Shirt is all about fit: too loose and you'll look downright sloppy, but too tight and you'll be showing off your body in ways you probably don't want to.
+However, don't be fooled.
+Finding the right T-Shirt can be quite tricky.
+A good T-Shirt is all about fit: too loose and you'll look sloppy, but too slim and the shirt will appear too small.

 *Suggestions:*